Quality Outreach Heads-up - JDK 27: Removal of 'java.locale.useOldISOCodes' System Property

 ISO 639 and BCP 47

-BCP 47, first introduced in 1995, defines tags to identify languages and its primary subtag (the first of potentially multiple subtags) is usually drawn from the much older ISO 639-1 standard.
-There are exceptions, though, among them these three languages:
+BCP 47, first introduced in 1995, defines tags to identify languages and its primary subtag (the first of potentially multiple subtags) is drawn from the much older ISO 639 standard.
+ISO 639 itself evolved over time, though, particularly for these three languages:

 Past Preference

-Before JDK 17, Java treated the ISO-639 tags of these three languages as canonical and mapped the BCP 47 tags to them (see Locale’s documentation under Legacy language codes):
+Before JDK 17, Java treated the old ISO-639 tags of these three languages as canonical (see Locale’s old documentation under Legacy language codes):

 static void printLocales(String iso, String bcp) {